 Difference between Common buzzard and Sparrowhawk

 A friend of mine told me a few days ago that he took pictures of a couple of sparrowhawks circling in the sky.
-He mentioned that this was the first time he every was able to both see and photogrph those beautiful birds.
+He mentioned that this was the first time he every was able to both see and photograph those beautiful birds.
 I already had a slight feeling that was confirmed after looking at the pictures.
 What he believed to have seen wasn’t a pair of sparrowhawks but a pair of common buzzards.
-He was a bit disappointed and asked me on how to tell the difference between common buzzard and sparrowhawk.
+He was a bit disappointed and asked me how to tell the difference between common buzzard and sparrowhawk.
 I told him to write a little something down, so here we go.

-Taxanomy of common buzzard and sparrowhawk
+TAXONOMY of common buzzard and sparrowhawk

 Difference in size